-2022 Compensation Decisions and Pay-for Performance
+2023 Compensation Decisions and Pay-for Performance

-In 2022, our executive compensation program received substantial support, with approval by approximately 93% of the votes cast at the annual meeting.
+In 2023, our executive compensation program received substantial support, with approval by approximately 89% of the votes cast at the annual meeting.
 We believe this support is consistent with our shareholders' understanding of our business model and the long-term value we are creating.
-Our management development and compensation committee ("MDCC") and our board of directors reviewed our compensation programs and made the following key decisions with respect to 2022 compensation:
+Our management development and compensation committee ("MDCC") and our board of directors reviewed our compensation programs and made the following key decisions with respect to 2023 compensation:

-- We increased the base salary and target equity level for Dr. Reshma Kewalramani, our CEO and President, based on a comparative analysis of companies in our peer group, and maintained her target cash bonus as a percentage of base salary. - We increased compensation for select named executive officers ("NEOs"), including Dr. David Altshuler and Mr. Charles Wagner, based on a comparative analysis of companies in our peer group. - We extended Dr. Jeffrey Leiden's employment agreement by one year, until 2025.
-Under his amended employment agreement, Dr. Leiden continues to receive no cash compensation for his role as Executive Chairman other than an annual cash payment intended to facilitate participation in the company's benefit plans, and he will continue to receive equity awards for his fourth and fifth years of service as Executive Chairman. - Our outstanding performance in 2022 resulted in the board determining that we had achieved a leading rating for 2022 (145 out of a potential 150), with the payment of annual cash bonuses commensurate with this high level of performance. - The MDCC approved special, one-time equity award grants for Mr. Stuart Arbuckle, our Chief Operating Officer ("COO").
-These performance-based and time-based grants are intended to incentivize and retain Mr. Arbuckle, who is in a key commercialization role, during a critical period where we expect to launch multiple transformational therapies in disease areas outside of CF. - We maintained the mix of equity granted to our NEOs with 50% consisting of performance stock units ("PSUs") that vest upon achievement of specific performance goals and 50% consisting of time-vesting restricted stock units ("RSUs").
-This mix rewards stock price appreciation and incentivizes longterm tenure.
+- We maintained the base salary and target equity level for Dr. Reshma Kewalramani, our CEO and President, based on a comparative analysis of companies in our peer group, and maintained her target cash bonus as a percentage of base salary. - We maintained target compensation for Mr. Stuart Arbuckle, Dr. David Altshuler, and Mr. Charles Wagner, based on a comparative analysis of companies in our peer group. - Dr. Leiden continues to receive no cash compensation for his role as Executive Chairman other than an annual cash payment intended to facilitate participation in the company's benefit plans, and he will continue to receive equity awards for his fifth year of service as Executive Chairman. - Our outstanding performance in 2023 resulted in the board determining that we had achieved a leading rating for 2023 (150 out of a potential 150), with the payment of annual cash bonuses commensurate with this high level of performance. - We maintained the mix of equity granted to our NEOs with 50% of the awards consisting of performance stock units ("PSUs") that vest upon achievement of specific performance goals and 50% consisting of time-vesting restricted stock units ("RSUs").
+This mix rewards stock price appreciation and incentivizes long-term tenure.